CurtTilmes/perl6-docker-api/README.md

 A simple wrapper around the [Docker REST API](https://docs.docker.com/engine/api/latest).
 Much of the API is not fully documented here -- it just follows the API.
+It is recommended that you be familiar with Docker in general and the API specifically before using this module to automate your Docker tasks.

 ## Basic Usage